memob0x/scroll-padlock/README.md

 - `--scroll-left`: the number of pixels the element's content is scrolled horizontally.
 - `--scroll-width`: the total width of the element's scrollable content, including the non-visible part.
 - `--scroll-height`: the total height of the element's scrollable content, including the non-visible part.
-- `--scrollbar-width`: the width of the vertical scrollbar of the element.
-- `--scrollbar-height`: the height of the horizontal scrollbar of the element.
 - `--offset-width`: the total visible width of the element, including the scrollbar.
 - `--offset-height`: the total visible height of the element, including the scrollbar.
 - `--client-width`: the visible width of the element, excluding the scrollbar.